MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_CommonParameters.md

 Accept wildcard characters: False
 ```

-- `-InformationAction:Break` Enters the debugger at an occurrence of the
+- `Break` Enters the debugger at an occurrence of the `Write-Information`
-  `Write-Information` command.
+  command.
-- `-InformationAction:Stop` stops a command or script at an occurrence of the
+- `Stop` stops a command or script at an occurrence of the `Write-Information`
-  `Write-Information` command.
+  command.
-- `-InformationAction:Ignore` suppresses the informational message and
+- `Ignore` suppresses the informational message and continues running the
-  continues running the command.
-Unlike **SilentlyContinue**, **Ignore**
+  command.
+Unlike **SilentlyContinue**, **Ignore** completely forgets the
-  completely forgets the informational message; it doesn't add the
+  informational message; it doesn't add the informational message to the
-  informational message to the information stream.
+  information stream.
-- `-InformationAction:Inquire` displays the informational message that you
+- `Inquire` displays the informational message that you specify in a
-  specify in a `Write-Information` command, then asks whether you want to
+  `Write-Information` command, then asks whether you want to continue.
-  continue.
-- `-InformationAction:Continue` displays the informational message, and
+- `Continue` displays the informational message, and continues running.
-  continues running.
-- `-InformationAction:Suspend` isn't supported on PowerShell 6 and higher as it
+- `Suspend` isn't supported on PowerShell 6 and higher as it is only available
-  is only available for workflows.
+  for workflows.
-- `-InformationAction:SilentlyContinue` no effect as the informational message
+- `SilentlyContinue` no effect as the informational message aren't (Default)
-  aren't (Default) displayed, and the script continues without interruption.
+  displayed, and the script continues without interruption.

 > [!NOTE]
 > The **InformationAction** parameter overrides, but doesn't replace the